buildbot/buildbot/master/docs/manual/installation.rst

 sqlite3: http://www.sqlite.org

   Buildbot requires SQLite to store its state.
-Version 3.3.8 or higher is recommended, as earlier versions had trouble with contention for database tables.
+Version 3.7.0 or higher is recommended, although Buildbot will run against earlier versions -- at the risk of "Database is locked" errors.
+The minimum version is 3.4.0, below which parallel database queries and schema introspection fail.

 pysqlite: http://pypi.python.org/pypi/pysqlite